aikige/svgSimpleImages/README.md

 # svgSimpleImages
-SVG Images, which I need and may be useful for others.
+SVG Images, that I need and may be useful for others.